 Wind Energy

-The data from the American Wind Energy Association shows that, currently, there are more than 1,000 utility-scale projects and more than 52,000 wind turbines installed across continental US states and territories.
-On top of that, there are more than 500 wind-manufacturing facilities in the country.
-These figures are staggering but have yet to reach China’s capacities, which have tripled in only 12 months.
 The latest innovations in wind energy are about to take the whole industry to the next level.
 As wind towers are getting taller in order to reach stronger winds, their price rises exponentially.
-Makani, a company owned by Google, is taking the reverse approach – by building power generating kites that can soar up to 300m – much higher than the tallest tower.
+Makani, a company owned by Google, is taking the reverse approach – by building power-generating kites that can soar up to 300m – much higher than the tallest tower.
 A 600kW kite travels in massive circles, with generated electricity passing down the tether to the grid.

 Sea Force

 Tapping into the ocean of possibilities of sea-produced power has unjustly lagged behind other renewable sources.
-Successful systems for harnessing the power of the waves to generate energy have already been built, yet engineers have yet to come up with solutions that are cost-effective.
+Successful systems for harnessing the power of the waves to generate energy have already been built, yet engineers have yet to come up with cost-effective solutions.
 Estimates show that electricity from tidal power can cost between two and nine times more than that made from wind power.
 Then, there are serious concerns over the environmental impact of constructing big tidal barges.
 Still, tidal facilities in South Korea, France, the UK, and Canada have shown a formidable capacity to generate energy from sea power.
-Unlike tidal currents that change direction along the shore and can only be harvested in specific areas, ocean currents are relatively constant and flow in one direction.
-They move slowly when compared to wind speed, but with seawater 800 times denser than air, a 12mph current equals a constant 110mph wind force.

 Solar Power